to all articles

 Many independent and international films that might otherwise struggle to find an audience take their first step toward global release here.
 The market is vital to the worldwide film economy, and Cannes provides the perfect space for creative and commercial film partnerships to grow.

-Mohammad Rasoulof with the Special Jury Prize for The Seed of the Sacred Fig
+Mohammad Rasoulof with the Special Jury Prize for The Seed of the Sacred Fig at the Photocall with the award winners at the Festival de Cannes 2024

 IMAGO / Future Image / Mohammad Rasoulof with the Special Jury Prize for The Seed of the Sacred Fig.